 Standing in front of the grand municipal library, we could barely move for the crowds jostling to photograph part of the current Dali exhibition, the sculpures standing in stark contrast with their historic surroundings.

-When I asked if tourism caused problems for people living in Matera, Giuseppe just shrugged.
-“It makes some things more expensive.”
-But as far as he and many other residents are concerned, it's not a problem.
+When I asked if tourism caused problems for people living in Matera, Giuseppe just shrugged: “It makes some things more expensive.”
+But as far as he and many other residents are concerned, it’s not a problem.

-Either way, the tourists are coming.
-The third-oldest city in the world, Matera is today one of Italy's hottest travel destinations; a UNESCO heritage site about to celebrate its year as European Capital of Culture, beginning on January 19, 2019.
+Either way, the tourists keep coming.
+The third-oldest city in the world, Matera is today one of Italy’s hottest travel destinations; a UNESCO heritage site about to celebrate its year as European Capital of Culture, beginning on January 19, 2019.

 With roads, gardens and even cemeteries built on top of churches built on top of houses, from above, Matera’s old town, or Sassi, looks like a chaotic jumble.